patil11/fitzlab/microwellStainingFacs.md

     3. Add the contents of each well to one tube.
     4. Vortex the tubes.
     5. Cover the flow tube with a cap and keep in the dark at 4 C until ready acquire on a cytometer.

+#### Acquisition and Analysis

+1. Acquisition is performed using a LSR II (BD Biosciences) cytometer with the following configurations:
+    1. Configuration New (used with Panel 2 and its variations)
+	    a.
+Blue laser (488nm) with the following filters 635LP (695/40), 505LP (530/30), 488/10;
+        b.
+Red laser (640nm) with 755LP (780/60), 685LP (710/50), 670/30;
+		c.
+Violet laser (405nm) with 750LP (780/60), 685LP (710/50), 635LP (660/40), 595LP (605/40), 505LP (525/50), 450/50;
+        d.
+UV light (355nm) with 505LP (525/50) and 450/50;
+		e.
+Yellow/Green (561nm) with 750LP (780/60), 630LP (670/30), 600LP (670/30), 582/15.

+2. Compensation is performed using singly-stained tubes of each conjugated fluorochrome and BD CompBeads.
+    1. Forward (FSC) and side scatter (SSC) is voltage set according to the characteristics of the cells to be characterized.
+For our BALF lymphocytes we have determined that a voltage such that the FSC is linear and the SSC is logicle transformed provides the best lymphocyte visualization.
+This voltage can be determined with unstained sample of BALF and optimizing the placement of the lymphocytes in the FSC and SSC.
+Alternatively, unstained peripheral blood mononuclear cells can be used as a first estimation of the FSC and SSC voltages prior to optimizing with a BALF sample as lymphocytes within the BALF samples can sometimes be very difficult to visualize depending upon the quality of the sample.
+	2. Determine the ideal voltage for each PMT based on fluorescence of each fluorochrome in the set-up as per the flow cytometer's software requirements.
+We place the positive and negative beads in the same tube and collect them together.
+	3. Once the PMT voltages are set, then compensation is estimated by the flow cytometer's software.
+Some of the PMT voltage settings may need adjustment based upon the results of the compensation calculations.
+Remember that small corrections in the compensation can be made in the analysis software.
+	4. After PMT voltages are optimized and the compenstation matrix has been calculated by the flow cytometer's software, we acquire 10,000 events of Sphero Rainbow Fluorescent Particles beads to generate median fluorescent voltages in each channel *without* compensation applied.
+This is saved as a FCS file and then the median fluorescence *without* compensation is each channel is noted.
+Prior to each subsequent acquisition of samples on the same cytometer and with the same lot of antibodies, a similar acquisition of Rainbow beads is performed without compensation applied.
+The PMT voltages are adjusted such that they are within +/-5% of the voltages obtained when the initial compensation was set.
+This allows us to avoid creating costly and time consuming new compensation controls for every acquisition.

+3. Acquisition then proceeds as normally for the flow cytometer's operating instructions.

+[^1]: Version 2.4 (2011-06-21)